WestDRI/wgpages/content/humanitiesPython.md

 ## Libraries

 A library is a collection of functions that can be used by other programs.
-Python's *standard library* includes many functions we worked with before (print, int, round, ...) and is included with Python.
+Python's *standard library* includes many functions we worked with before (`print`, `list`, ...) and is included with Python.
 There are many other additional modules in the standard library such as math:

 ```py
 print('pi is', pi)